Grand Castle

 The Grand Castle is a multi-family residential development in Grandville, Michigan with 520 apartment units.
 The Grand Castle's design was inspired by the Neuschwanstein Castle and it has been described as "the second largest castle structure in the world."
 (The largest castle in the world measured by land area is Malbork Castle in Poland).
-Area architects are unimpressed, describing the structure as “post-capitalist absurdism,” “gaudy,” “ill-conceived,” "an eyesore," “misguided,” and “gimmicky.”

 History

 After years of lower building proposals in the Grand Rapids metropolitan area, proposals and new construction began to increase to some of their highest rates in 2015 and 2016.
 In 2015, Roger Lucas, owner of Grand Castle, LLC, and the site's developer, submitted plans to the City of Grandville, Michigan for the Grand Castle.

 The site was originally developed by La Grande LLC as the LaGrande Mobile Home Park in 1957, which was one of the oldest mobile home developments in the area.
 LaGrande Mobile Home Park closed in 2005 to be marketed for redevelopment for highest and best use.
-Grand Castle LLC acquired the 23.6-acre site from La Grande LLC in May 2016 and planned for a Mixed Use Planned Unit Development (MPUD) of the Grand Castle.
+Grand Castle LLC acquired the 23.6 acre site from La Grande LLC in May 2016 and planned for a Mixed Use Planned Unit Development (MPUD) of the Grand Castle.

-In 2016, Grand Castle, LLC purchased 52-acre Sanford Lake, that adjoins the 23.6-acre development site.
+In 2016, Grand Castle, LLC purchased 52 acre Sanford Lake, that adjoins the 23.6 acre development site.
 Sanford Lake was previously owned by Grand Rapids Gravel Company.
 Sanford Lake formed years ago when the local gravel company actively mined the area.
 Gravel mining operations at the location ended several years ago, making Sanford Lake a safe habitat for various species of wildlife, including ducks, geese, northern pike, largemouth bass, and many other animals.

 As of August 2018, only 50 people had placed money deposits on the apartments, resulting in a less than 10% confirmed level of interest.

 Design and construction

 The owner, Roger Lucas, admired Neuschwanstein Castle in Germany, and said he and his family visited the Bavarian castle "at least 10 times".
-The original proposal for the 23.6-acre site included a 10-story building with 356 multi-family units, though the final design is larger.
+The original proposal for the 23.6 acre site included a 10-story building with 356 multi-family units, though the final design is larger.

-Construction for the Grand Castle began in April 2016, with the castle passing the 100-foot mark on September 13, 2016.
+Construction for the Grand Castle began in April 2016, with the castle passing the 100 ft mark on September 13, 2016.
 Construction materials include, but are not limited to concrete precast walls and siding, "Red Iron" roof trusses, and steel panel roofing.
 The Grand Castle now houses 508 multi-family units which range from studio to three-story penthouse.
 There are also plans for 750 covered parking spaces, a clubhouse, a resort-style swimming pool, dog park, and a community beach with fire pits.
 Additional recreation activities include swimming, fishing, or kayaking at Sanford Lake, a walking trail, and other amenities.

 Michigan OSHA conducted several inspections during construction.
 These inspections resulted in 12 violations, nine of which were "serious."